 If you are looking for a library space in which to work, a good place to start is Spacefinder.
-This lists and maps locations in the University Library and subject libraries, together with some non-library and non-University spaces, and gives details on the nature of the space and any access requirements (with regular updates for current restrictions and their implications).
+This lists and maps locations in the University Library and subject libraries, together with some non-library and non-University spaces, and gives details on the nature and atmosphere of the space and any access requirements.

 We will be running additional tours in the week before and after, for new graduates, undergraduates unable to attend the timetabled tours, and any returning students who would like to attend.
 We will add more tours if there is demand for them.
 If you are unable to attend one of the scheduled tours, please email the library with suggested days and times and we will let you know when is possible.